 This is again a very common reason that I see costing applicants interviews, especially in the hospitality industry.
-If you only ever work at one organisation for 6-12 months at a time before moving on a hiring manager is going to be very reluctant to take you on as he knows that he will certainly have to repeat the recruitment procedure in less then 12 months.
-If a pattern of job hopping is obvious on your CV it could be costing you interviews.
+If you only ever work at one organization for 6-12 months at a time before moving on a hiring manager is going to be very reluctant to take you on as he knows that he will certainly have to repeat the recruitment procedure in less then 12 months.
+If a pattern of job-hopping is obvious on your CV it could be costing you interviews.

 7) You are too expensive for the company.

 It is great to know your worth and even better if you are able to ask that you be compensated for what you are worth.
 However, if you are asking for more then the company can afford they may overlook you for an interview.
 This is fine and you should be looking for companies that can afford you.
 It is also completely fine to ask for a slightly higher salary then the company is offering as long as you make it known that you are willing to negotiate.